History of the Metropolitan Police: The new police

-Lieutenant-Colonel Sir Charles Rowan and Sir Richard Mayne were appointed the new force's first Commissioners and this has remained its highest rank, unlike other modern British police forces, which are led by Chief Constables.
+Lieutenant-Colonel Sir Charles Rowan and Sir Richard Mayne were appointed the new force's first Commissioners, and "Commissioner" has remained the Metropolitan Police's highest rank, unlike in other modern British police forces, which come under Chief Constables.
 The two Commissioners' original headquarters was near Government, at 4 Whitehall Place, with a back entrance on Great Scotland Yard.
-Scotland Yard soon became established as a name for the force itself.
-Once formed, the force became the third official non-paramilitary city police force in the world, after the City of Glasgow Police and the Paris Police.
-Due to public fears concerning the deployment of the military in domestic matters, Robert Peel organised the force along civilian lines, rather than paramilitary.
+"Scotland Yard" soon became established as a name for the force itself.
+Once formed, the force became the third official non-paramilitary city police-force in the world, after the City of Glasgow Police and the Paris Police.
+Due to public fears concerning the deployment of the military in domestic matters, Robert Peel organised the force along civilian lines, rather than paramilitary ones.
 To appear neutral, the uniform was deliberately manufactured in blue, rather than red which was then a military colour, along with the officers being armed only with a wooden truncheon and a rattle to signal the need for assistance.
-Until 1864, police officers also wore top hats, to complete the civilian look.
-Along with this, police ranks did not include military titles, with the exception of Sergeant.
+Until 1864, police officers also wore top hats to complete the civilian look.
+Along with this, police ranks did not include military titles, with the exception of "Sergeant".
 The original standard wage for a Constable was one guinea (£1.05) a week.
-Recruitment criteria required applicants to be under the age of 35, in good health, and to be at least 5 ft 7 in.
+Recruitment criteria required applicants to be under the age of 35, in good health, and to be at least 5 ft 7 in tall.
 Working shifts lasted 12 hours, 6 days a week, with Sunday as a rest day.
 Until 1897, Metropolitan Police officers did not receive a boot allowance.

 Joseph Sadler Thomas in uniform as first Superintendent of the Metropolitan Police's F (Covent Garden) Division between 1829 and 1833.
 Previously a parish constable for St Paul's, Covent Garden, he later became Deputy Constable of Manchester City Police (1833–1839).

-The civilian ethos also meant that the force did not routinely carry firearms, although Sir Robert Peel authorised the Commissioners to purchase fifty flintlock pocket pistols for use in exceptional circumstances, such as those which involved the use of firearms.
-At the time, burglary (or "house breaking" as it was then called) was a common problem for police.
-"House breakers" were usually armed.
-It was then also legal (under the Bill of Rights 1689) for members of the public who were Protestants, as most were, to own and use firearms.
+The civilian ethos also meant that the force did not routinely carry firearms, although Sir Robert Peel authorised the Commissioners to purchase fifty flintlock pocket-pistols for use in exceptional circumstances, such as those which involved the use of firearms.
+At the time, burglary (or "house breaking" as it was then called) was a common problem for police, and "house breakers" usually carried arms.
+It was then also legal (under the Bill of Rights 1689) for the Protestant-majority members of the public to own and use firearms.